DSCKGEC/cleanurge-mcu/README.md

 ## Contributing

 Please read [contributing.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Your PRs will only be reviewed on Sundays only.

 ## Authors